lammps/lammps/doc/src/pair_coeff.rst

 alphanumeric string defined by the :doc:`labelmap <labelmap>` command or in a section of a data file read by the :doc:`read_data
 <read_data>` command, and which converts internally to a numeric type.
-In either case I <= J is required.
 Interally, LAMMPS will set coefficients for the symmetric J,I interaction to the same values as the I <= J interaction.

 For numeric values only, a wildcard asterisk can be used in place of or in conjunction with the I,J arguments to set the coefficients for